p-ranav/strcpp.old/README.md

 }
 ```

-## Bulk Find and Replace using Translation Tables
+## Bulk find and replace multiple sub-strings using translation tables

 ```cpp
 {